kadetXx/kadnavbar/README.md

 ```html
 <script src="kadnavbar/js/script.js"></script>
 ```
-5. Structure your header as specified in the code snippet above for github server method above or preferrably copy the snippet and paste.
+5. Structure your header as specified in the code snippet above for google server method above or preferrably copy the snippet and paste.
 6. Save changes.

 ## Icons and buttons